Purchase Expands Recreational Opportunities in Wilmington & Jay

 Lake Placid Land Conservancy last year acquired land that enabled construction of a new 1.5-mile mountain bike trail connecting Wilmington’s community center to Hardy Road.

-The Adirondack Land Trust worked with the estate of the late Martin Schwalbaum to honor his wish to conserve Four Peaks, which he had managed as a low-impact cabin resort.
+The Adirondack Land Trust worked with the estate of the late Martin Schwalbaum to honor his wish to conserve the land, which he had managed as a low-impact cabin resort called Four Peaks.
 The purchase price was $509,000; the Adirondack Land Trust expects to incur $700,000 in cumulative costs before anticipated transfer to New York State as Forest Preserve.

 Founded in 1984, the Adirondack Land Trust works to protect farms and forests, undeveloped shoreline, scenic vistas and other lands contributing to the quality of life of our communities as well as the wildness and rural character of the Adirondacks.
 The land trust has protected 23,637 acres to date.